 Biomedical Sciences, M.S.

 New York Institute of Technology College of Osteopathic Medicine at Arkansas State University is pleased to offer a Master of Science in Biomedical Sciences (BMS).
 The program is designed to improve the candidacy of individuals interested in attending medical school.
 The program can be taken by any individual and used to enhance their application to any medical school.
 Students are required to earn 33 credits to complete the BMS.

 This one-year, full-time, non-thesis master’s program is designed for students who have an undergraduate degree in science or have completed the course prerequisites for medical school, and want to bolster their overall credentials for admission.
 Through the program, students will gain skills proven necessary for success, gain valuable volunteer experience (optional), and prepare for entry into the first year of medical school through an intense, rewarding year of study.
 This program will not only prepare students for a career in medicine but also in the sciences, especially with an emphasis on critical thinking.

 The program focuses on both cognitive and behavioral skills as well as the knowledge base needed for medical school success, including medical science coursework, evidence-based study, time-management skills, servant leadership or health policy experience (optional), research, and securing important recommendations from academic and medical professionals.

-This program is designed to begin mid-summer and end in May of the following year.
+This program is designed to begin in late summer and end in May of the following year.
 It is expected that students will be studying in person on the Jonesboro, Arkansas, campus.

 The BMS has five components:

 - Scientific Foundation of Medicine – Students gain in-depth understanding of the biologic basis of health and disease by taking the same instructional material and assessments as those typically taken by first-year medical students.